 By offering empathy and understanding compassion is created, providing opportunity to develop self-worth and a trust in your own gut feeling.

 Eating disorders, behaviour around food, obesity, physical and emotional health can also be intertwined, if this is an issue for you I can offer eating disorder counselling therapy.
-I hold the NCFED Master Practitioner in eating disorders and obesity award, and keep myself up to date through further training and contact with eating disorder professionals.
+This is a more directive, holistic approach based around motivation, engagement and change.
+I hold the NCFED Master Practitioner in eating disorders and obesity award, keeping myself up to date through further training and contact with eating disorder professionals.
 As a competitive athlete and qualified personal trainer I also have an understanding of the complex issues faced in performance based exercise, sport and training.